polterguy/phosphorusfive/core/p5.webapp/system42/components/web-services/README.md

 ## Ninja tricks

 The above *[_whitelist]*, puts much trust in that your p5.data database exclusively contains things you'd like to share with the entire world.
-If you wish, you could instead of whitelisting *[delete-data]*, whitelist a custom Active Event, which restricts the types of objects to select from the database, to whatever you would like to share with the entire world.
+If you wish, you could instead of whitelisting *[select-data]*, whitelist a custom Active Event, which restricts the types of objects to select from the database, to whatever you would like to share with the entire world.

 Below is an example of creating an Active Event, that exclusively allows the user to select *[p5.page]* objects, in addition to *[sys42.app-settings]*.